3 Reasons To Buy Lyft Stock

 While you may not be able to find a discount on your ride, you could be able to buy Lyft stock for a good price if you do it at the right time.
 In light of Lyft's upcoming earnings, here are three reasons to buy the stock:

-Lyft Could Have A Better Competitive Position
+Lyft (NASDAQ: LYFT) Could Have A Better Competitive Position

 The tide seems to be turning in terms of demand between Lyft and Uber.